College rowing in the United States: Big Ten Conference

 The Big Ten Conference hosted its first Big Ten Women's Rowing Championship in 2000.
 Currently seven schools compete in both the Championship Regatta and annual "Double Duals" races consisting of contests between 2–3 Big Ten competitors.
 The Big Ten is one of the dominant conferences in women's collegiate rowing, with at least one school being selected to compete at the NCAA Rowing Championships every year since its inception.

-The Big Ten rowing league expanded to eight members in 2014 when Rutgers joined the conference.
+The Big Ten rowing league expanded to eight members in 2014 when Rutgers joined the conference, and to 11 members in 2024 with the arrival of UCLA, USC, and Washington.